tiverso/tiverso.github.io/README.md

 # Skill Highlights

-- **Extensive experience in IT documentation** for external and internal use (specification and requirements, sw manuals, user guides, release notes, online tutorials, diagrams and flowcharts, guidelines, how-to articles, references, database diagram, data dictionary, API documentation, websites navigation maps, training documentation)
+- **Extensive experience in IT documentation** for external and internal use
 - **Excellent IT skills** (web development, testing, technical support, technical training)
 - **Very good knowledge** of the **software life cycle**
 - Familiar with **multiple media** (online, printed, video)